numbas/numbas-extension-codewords/README.md

 Generate the coset containing the given word, with respect to the given generating set.

-### `sleppian_array(basis)`
+### `slepian_array(basis)`

-Generate the Sleppian array corresponding to the given basis set.
+Generate the Slepian array corresponding to the given basis set.
 Each row in the result is a coset, sorted by weight.

 ### `is_coset_leader(word,basis)`